Norwegian heavy water sabotage: Pre-invasion efforts

 French research considered the production of 239Pu using reactors moderated by heavy water and graphite.
 Preliminary French research indicated that the graphite then available commercially was not pure enough to serve the purpose, and heavy water would be required.
 The German research community had reached a similar conclusion, and had procured additional heavy water from Vemork in January 1940.
 The German firm IG Farben, a partial owner of Norsk Hydro, had ordered 100 kg per month; Norsk Hydro's maximum production rate was then limited to 10 kg per month.

 The Deuxième Bureau (French military intelligence) directed three French agents (Captain Muller and Lieutenants Mossé and Knall-Demars) to remove the world's extant supply, 185 kg, of heavy water from the Vemork plant in then-neutral Norway in 1940.
 Norsk Hydro general director Axel Aubert agreed to lend the heavy water to France for the duration of the war, noting that if Germany won the war he would probably be shot.
 Transportation was difficult, since the Abwehr (German military intelligence) was present in Norway and had been alerted of ongoing French activities in Norway (although they were not specifically warned about heavy water).
 If they had become aware of the shipment, they might have tried to intercept it.
 The French transported it secretly to Oslo, then to Perth, Scotland, and finally to France.

 When France was invaded, French nuclear scientist Frédéric Joliot-Curie took charge of the material and hid it in a Banque de France vault and then in a prison.
 Joliot-Curie moved it to Bordeaux, where it, research papers and most of the scientists (Joliot-Curie remained in France) boarded the British tramp steamer Broompark (one of the many merchant ships involved in saving over 200,000 troops and civilians in the three weeks after the Dunkirk evacuation).

-The ship already had industrial diamonds, machinery and a number of British evacuees aboard.
+The ship already had industrial diamonds, machinery and British evacuees aboard.
 The Broompark delivered its passengers and cargo, including the global stockpile of heavy water, to Falmouth, Cornwall on 21 June.
 The award of an OBE to Captain Paulsen was recorded in The London Gazette of 4 February 1941.
 Crucial to the success of the mission was the role played by Charles Howard, 20th Earl of Suffolk, the British liaison to the French scientific establishment.

 Although the supply of heavy water had been removed, the plant was capable of producing more.
 The Norsk Hydro management's collaboration with the Germans was examined during investigations of collaborationism begun by Norwegian authorities after the war, but Aubert's cooperation with the French aided the company's case.